moritzheiber/laptop-provisioning/README.md

 # Laptop Provisioning ![test](https://github.com/moritzheiber/laptop-provisioning/workflows/test/badge.svg)

-This is a set of [mitamae](https://github.com/itamae-kitchen/mitamae) recipes to configure my Ubuntu-based laptop (currently Ubuntu "Mantic Minotaur" 23.10).
+This is a set of [mitamae](https://github.com/itamae-kitchen/mitamae) recipes to configure my Ubuntu-based laptop (currently Ubuntu "Noble Numbat" 24.04).

 Should you have questions/concerns/ideas for improvements just send me a message, hit me up on [Mastodon](https://social.heiber.im/@moritz) or submit a PR.
 Thanks!